tedee-com/tedee-api-doc/docs/source/endpoints/mobile/index.rst

 Mobile
 =========================

-Endpoints used for listing, creating, updating mobiles or other user devices.
+Endpoints used for listing, and creating mobiles or other user devices.

 .. toctree::
    :maxdepth: 1